Doubly Robust Uniform Confidence Bands for Group-Time Conditional Average Treatment Effects in Difference-in-Differences: Proofs

 where $\mathscr{H}_n$ is the set of bandwidths that satisfy Assumption \ref{as:asymptotic1}(iii).
-By Lemma \ref{lem:K_vc_type} and Corollary A.1(i) of CCK14b, $\mathcal{K}_T$ is VC type.
+Note that by Assumption \ref{as:asymptotic2} the difference between $\mathbb{G}_n k_T$ and the ($f_Z(z)$ times) studentized statistic vanishes at a polynomial rate.
+By Lemma \ref{lem:K_vc_type} and Corollary A.1(i) of \citet{chernozhukov2014gaussian}, $\mathcal{K}_T$ is VC type.
 By the definition of VC type classes, for some constants $a \ge e$ and $v \ge 1$, we have

 where $N(T, d, \varepsilon)$ denotes the $\varepsilon$-covering number of a semimetric space $(T, d)$ for $\varepsilon > 0$, $\| f \|_{Q,p} \coloneqq (Q|f|^p)^{1/p}$, and the supremum is taken over all finitely discrete probability measures.
 Letting $\sigma_n^2$ be any positive constant such that $\sup_{k_T\in\mathcal{K}_T} Pk_T^2 \le \sigma_n^2 \le \|\bar{K}_T\|_{P,2}^2$, then $\sigma_n^2 = O(1)$ because